Videocraft10/Change-of-Nature/README.md

 ### What is Hackclub Shiba?

-Hack club is a non-profit orginaztion that helps high school students get exicted about coding!
-The top 30 games in Hackclub Shiba get to go to Tokyo, Japan and make a arcade with the games they made!! (soo cool)
+Hack club is a non-profit organization that helps high school students get excited about coding!
+The top 30 games in Hackclub Shiba get to go to Tokyo, Japan and make a arcade with the games they made! (soo cool!)

 # What is Change of Nature?

 Change of Nature is a 'kinda' horror game created in Godot 4.4.1.
-The player will traverse though room after room, facing unexplainable phonomonans.
+The player will traverse though room after room, facing unexplainable phenomena.
 Be careful!
-As right when you think you have somthing figured out, it might ***change its nature!!*** (omg name drop!!!)
+As right when you think you have something figured out, it might ***change its nature!!*** (omg name drop!!)

 ### The Story (lore!)

 *work in progress*

 ### How to play?